lsy617004926/lsy617004926.github.io/_pages/about.md

 My background and history
 ======
-I received my Bechelor of Economics in finance at the University of Science and Technology of China.
-After I graduated from USTC, I join a proprietary division of a hedge fund to research on high-frequency trading strategies.
+I received my Bachelor of Economics in Finance from the University of Science and Technology of China.
+After graduating, I joined a proprietary division of a hedge fund to research high-frequency trading strategies.
+Currently, I am a Master's student in Finance at the UBC Sauder School of Business.

 My study interest
 ======
-I'm currently interested in market microstructure research and empirical asset pricing.
+I'm currently interested in both emperical and theory asset pricing research.

 <!-- I use qualitative, quantitative, and computational methods to holistically investigate socio-technical systems of technology and knowledge production.
 I have a particular focus on decentralized communities and institutions, such as open source software, scientific research, peer production platforms (like Wikipedia), and social media sites.
 Most of my previous work has focused on Wikipedia, where I’ve studied the people and algorithms that produce and maintain an open encyclopedia.
 I’ve also studied scientific research networks and projects, including the Long-Term Ecological Research Network, the Open Science Grid, and the Moore-Sloan Data Science Environments.
 I study topics including newcomer socialization, cooperation and conflict, community governance, specialization and professionalization, information verification and quality control, hackathons and community workshops, the roles of support staff and technicians, bias and discrimination, and diversity and inclusion.
 I also often focus on how these issues all intersect with and are embedded in the design of software and automated systems. -->